 2.1 The Issue

 This conflict has led to a severe humanitarian crisis.
-More than four million South Sudanese, in a population of thirteen million, have been driven from their homes.
+Nearly four million South Sudanese, out of a population of about eleven million, have been driven from their homes.
 As a result, agricultural production and local markets have been disrupted, and food shortages and health needs have grown severe.
-As many as 383,000 people have died since the beginning of the conflict.
+Over 383,000 people [PDF] have died since the beginning of the conflict.

 A UN peacekeeping mission of more than nineteen thousand peacekeepers from more than sixty countries has been present in South Sudan since 2011, seeking to establish peace and ensure access to humanitarian aid.
 However, this mission so far has been unable to curtail hostilities and has been criticized for failing to protect civilians.
 The ongoing crisis has also led other countries, including members of the UN Security Council, to consider launching their own humanitarian interventions.
 Such interventions would be guided by the responsibility to protect (R2P) doctrine, adopted by all member states of the United Nations in 2005 after they failed prevent a number of genocides.
 According to this doctrine, countries have a responsibility to intervene in other countries when crimes against humanity or genocides are being perpetrated.
 This norm is not legally binding, however, and its application in past cases has been controversial.
 Nevertheless, the underlying principles of R2P could serve as a rationale for the United States to take action in South Sudan.